 Bug reports are helpful, but as you probably know, most of the problems can be reproduced/checked by automated JUnit tests.
 It's much more easy and convenient for our developers to reproduce the problem by running a test case instead of manually going through a list of steps to reproduce the bug.
 If you invest a little bit more time and create a JUnit test reproducing your problem, we will usually be able to fix/process your bug faster.

-If you would like to improve the MPS code, you can submit a patch by attaching it to corresponding request in the JetBrains MPS YouTrack bug database.
+In ideal case attach the patch or a link to your pull request to the corresponding request in the JetBrains MPS YouTrack bug database.
 You can either file a new issue with the patch attached, or attach a patch to an issue submitted by another user.
-A developer will review your patch and, if it meets the quality criteria and fits with the rest of the code, you'll be notified about the acceptance of the patch.
+A developer will review your patch/pull request and, if it meets the quality criteria and fits with the rest of the code, you'll be notified about the acceptance of the patch.
 As it was already mentioned, patches having a unit-test attaches should be processed faster.

 Although the main Git repository is located at JetBrains (see the Accessing MPS Git Repository section below), we keep a public mirror at GitHub.
 The mirror is primarily meant to be an easy-to-use repository for external contributors.
 Here's a cookbook on how to contribute your idea to MPS through GitHub

 Please follow the instructions in the project README.md file to clone and build the project.

 In order to build MPS from source you need to download the IDEA IntelliJ community edition and open the MPS project in idea.
 To do so, call "Open Project" and choose the folder in which the git repository is located.
 After that, trigger a rebuild.
 Once the rebuild is finished, open a shell and navigate into the build directory.
 The script to execute is called run.build.sh (assuming you have ant installed).

 This section describes how you make changes to the source code.

 This section explains how you can forward your local changes to JetBrains.